Meyer Lemon and Thyme Shortbread Cookies

 2 cups all-purpose flour

-- Rub half the zest with your fingers into the sugar.
+Rub half the zest with your fingers into the sugar in a small bowl and set aside.

-- Add flour, thyme, and the remainder of the zest and pulse mixer about 5 times at low speed (drape with a towel to prevent the flour from escaping the mixer).
+Add flour, thyme, and the remainder of the zest and briefly pulse your mixer about 5 times at low speed (drape with a towel to prevent the flour from escaping the mixer).
 If you still see flour on the surface of the dough, pulse a couple of more times.
 You want to mix just enough to incorporate the flour into the dough.
-It should be a uniform, clumpy soft dough.
+It should be a uniform, clumpy, soft dough.

-- Scrape it out onto a floured surface, pat it into a ball, and divide in half.
-Gently flatten each piece into a oblong shape about an inch thick and chill for at least 2 hours, or freeze one for a later time.
+Scrape it out onto a floured surface, pat it into a ball, and divide in half.
+Gently flatten each piece into a oblong shape about an inch thick and chill for at least 2 hours.
+You can also freeze for a later time.

-- Preheat oven to 350 when ready to bake and line a baking sheet with parchment paper or a silicone mat.
+Preheat oven to 350 degrees when ready to bake and line a baking sheet with parchment paper or a silicone mat.

-- Place one inch apart on the prepared sheet and bake for about 15-17 minutes, rotating halfway through.
+Place one inch apart on the prepared sheet and bake for about 15-17 minutes, rotating halfway through.
 They should be pale on top and golden brown around the edges.
-In my convection oven at 350 they are ready in 11-12 minutes.
+Note: In my convection oven at 350 degrees, they are done at 11-12 minutes.

-- Better butter (higher fat quality) = better cookies.
-I like Plugra, but for this batch used Tillamook.
+Butter with a higher butterfat percentage (which also means less water) = better cookies.
+I often use Plugra, but for this batch used Tillamook.